morethanmaps/morethanmaps.github.io/mangrove-gulf-workshop.md

 To do this, we will first need to create a point feature on the map representing an area of mangrove loss in order to extract time series information from Landsat 8.

 First, make sure that the only layer turned on in your map is the **mangroveLoss** layer, and all other layers are turned off.
-Then, in the map window, click on the **marker** icon (circled in the image below).
+Then, in the map window, click on the **marker** icon in the Geometry Tools (circled on the image below).
 This will put the map into point drawing mode.

 <figure style="margin-left: auto; margin-right: auto; text-align: center;">
     <img src="{{site.url}}/assets/images/gulf/gulf-time-marker.png" class="workshop-img-small">